A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Introduction

-The first section of this article provides a brief overview of the main methods for centrality determination in nucleus-nucleus collisions used in current experiments such as STAR, HADES, ALICE \cite{alice2013, hades2017, star2021}.
+Furthermore, in the BM@N experiment, the forward hadron calorimeter (FHCal) exhibits a non-monotonic response as a function of centrality, due to the beam hole in the calorimeter.
+Thus it is impossible to use this observable alone for unambiguous event classification.
+These considerations provide a strong motivation for developing an alternative centrality estimator that combines two complementary observables.
+The first section of this article provides a brief overview of the main methods for centrality determination in nucleus-nucleus collisions used in current experiments such as STAR, HADES, and ALICE \cite{alice2013, hades2017, star2021}.
 The second section describes the Bayesian approach for centrality determination using a two-dimensional Gamma distribution.
 The third section presents the results of applying this method to centrality determination in the BM@N experiment based on simulated data.